 After meeting with the functional business unit owners, a Surety consultant determined that some managers were resistant to the implemented changes and did not fully embrace the system.
 The Kronos Advanced Scheduler and Employee Self Service implementation did not properly configure the system to optimize solutions for each department.

-Additionally, training was lacking on the new functionality, therefore the users were unwilling and unable to successfully adopt the new processes.
+Additionally, training was lacking on the new functionality, which meant users were unwilling and unable to successfully adopt the new processes.

 Kronos Advanced Scheduler training and Kronos Employee Self Service training classes were then conducted for the management team and the employees.
-Upon seeing what the system could do for them, the resistance was greatly diminished and both the managers and employees began to embrace the change.
-To help reinforce the training, site-specific training materials were created to be utilized during the training classes for both the managers and employees.
+Upon seeing what the system could do for them, resistance to the system was greatly diminished, and both managers and employees began to embrace the change.
+To help reinforce the training, site-specific training materials were created to be used during the training classes for both the managers and employees.

 Four aspects of training were completed:

-1. Subject Matter Experts – Working with designated employees one on one, teaching them specific setup functions to create new setup items when needed, and assisting management team when needed.
+1. Subject Matter Experts – Working with designated employees one-on-one, teaching them specific setup functions to create new setup items when needed, and assisting the management team when needed.

 2. Manager Training – Focusing on the correct order of necessary steps and processes for a manager to successfully utilize the system.